Denim Construction Terms Pt. 2

 Sanforized is preshrinking garments by a controlled compressive process.
 Sanforization limits further shrinkage of the fabric to less than 1%.
 Fabric that doesn’t go through the sanforization process is likely to shrink up to 10% on the initial wash and continue to shrink some until the third wash.
 During the process, uncut fabric is fed into a sanforizing machine and moistened with water or steam to promote shrinkage.
 The fabric is then stretched through a series of rubber belts and cylinders before being compacted to its final size.

 Unsanforized doesn’t really mean anything.
-It’s a word invented to point out that the garment wasn’t sanforized because that wasn’t otherwise always pointed out.
-Other versions of unsanforized that you’ll notice are “shrink-to-fit” and “loomstate.”
+It’s a word invented to point out that the garment wasn’t sanforized because that wasn’t otherwise already pointed out.
+Other synonyms to the word "unsanforized" that you’ll notice are “shrink-to-fit” and “loomstate.”

 Left to Right: Single Needle Stitching, Chainstitch, Lockstitch